LostArtefacts/TRX/CONTRIBUTING.md

 Initial build:

 - Compile the project (described in the next section)
-- In case you're using TombATI, remove all the existing .dll and .exe files from your game directory
-- Copy all .dll and .exe files from the `build/` directory to your game directory
+- Copy all .dll and .exe files from `build/` to your game directory
-- Copy the contents of the `bin/` directory to your game directory
+- Copy the contents of `bin/` to your game directory

 Subsequent builds:

 - Compile the project
-- Copy all .dll and .exe files from the `build/` directory to your game directory (we recommend making a small batch or other script file to do this)
+- Copy all .dll and .exe files from `build/` to your game directory (we recommend making a script file to do this)

 ## Compiling on Ubuntu